 Take in a Sunset at Selkirk Shores State Park and Experience History in Sackets Harbor (Thousand Islands-Seaway)

 Credit: @reneejennings on Instagram

-Build Up the Fun at America’s Newest Theme Park, Legoland New York Resort (Hudson Valley)
+Build Up the Fun at Legoland New York Resort (Hudson Valley)

-New this year in New York State, LEGOLAND New York Resort in Goshen is the ultimate LEGO® theme park destination for kids ages 2–12 and their families!
+Opened in 2021 in New York State, LEGOLAND New York Resort in Goshen is the ultimate LEGO® theme park destination for kids ages 2–12 and their families!
 With more than 50 rides, shows, and attractions on 150 acres it’s the largest LEGOLAND theme park in the world.
-[Visit 7 Reasons the LEGOLAND Theme Park Should Be Your Next Summer Vacation for more.]
+[Visit 8 Reasons the LEGOLAND Theme Park Should Be Your Next Summer Vacation for more.]
 While you’re in the area, hike the trails along the waterfalls of Neversink Gorge.
 There are both easy trails for beginners and moderate trails for those with more hiking experience.
-In the evening, enjoy a meal at Catherine’s, one of the premier restaurants in the area for quality atmosphere, service, and locally sourced food.
+In the evening, enjoy American cuisine at Delancey’s while you overlook the historic horse track in the dining room.

 Hit the Beach and Go Hamptons Hopping (Long Island)